japila-books/spark-sql-internals/docs/hive/IsolatedClientLoader.md

 `forVersion`...FIXME

-NOTE: `forVersion` is used when `HiveUtils` utility is used to link:HiveUtils.adoc#newClientForMetadata[newClientForMetadata].
+NOTE: `forVersion` is used when `HiveUtils` utility is used to HiveUtils.md#newClientForMetadata[newClientForMetadata].

 === [[createClient]] Creating HiveClient -- `createClient` Method